tobocode/Omneko/README.md

 ### What does the name mean?

-Omneko ist a portmanteau of omniscient/omnipresent/omnipotent and neko, the japanese word for cat.
+Omneko is a portmanteau of omniscient/omnipresent/omnipotent and neko, the japanese word for cat.
 The omni* part comes from it's ability to watch videos from numerous popular platforms.
 The cat part was chosen because cats have vertical pupils.